Approximations and modifications of celestial dynamics tested on the three-body system: Modifications of accelerations and gravitational attractions

 The asymptotic modified acceleration for an isolated object $i$ with only one gravitational interaction, $\mid\textbf{F}_i(r_{ij})\mid =-m_im_jG/r_{ij}^{2}$, with another object, No. $j$, is obtained from Eq.
 (1) and Eq.(10) as

 MOND is a modification of Newtonian acceleration.
-But in this case, the modification might as well be formulated as a modification of Newton's ISL law of universal gravitational attraction, where the inverse square attraction asymptotically is replaced with an inverse attraction (IA).
-If this modified gravitational attraction is a universal law, MOGA, the gravitational force is modified to
+But in the simple case with only two objects, the modification might as well be formulated as a modification of Newton's ISL law of universal gravitational attraction, where the inverse square attraction asymptotically is replaced with an inverse attraction (IA), Eq.
+(13).
+If this $mo$dified $g$ravitational $a$ttraction (MOGA) is a universal law for a many-body system, the gravitational force is modified to